-To simulate this system on a digital computer, it is necessary to approximate its behavior by calculating how it changes over small increments of time ΔT .
-The simplest approximation and assume that \boldsymbol{f} is constant during the interval ("Euler integration").
-With this approximation, the state \boldsymbol{q} changes by $\Delta T \dot{\boldsymbol{q}}$ after each time increment.
-Therefore the way \boldsymbol{q} evolves with time can be written as an iterative computation in which, at each time instant $t = k\Delta T$ (where k is an integer), the state is updated by q_0 , the initial condition, must be specified.
-In your Jupyter notebook, use Matplotlib to plot its response in 2D (q_1 vs. q_2) for a few different initial conditions q_0 .
-In the lecture slides is an example of a simulation you may want to use as a starting point, including an example for how to write your function f.
+Next, choose arbitrary a, b, c values and simulate the response of this system for a few different initial conditions.
+To simulate such a system on a digital computer, it is necessary to approximate its behavior by calculating how it changes over small increments of time ΔT .
+The simplest approximation and assume that f is constant during the interval.
+With this approximation, the state q changes by $\Delta T\dot{q}$ after each time increment.
+Therefore the way q evolves with time can be written as an iterative computation in which, at each time instant $t = k\Delta T$ (where k is an integer), the state is updated by q_0 , the initial condition, must be specified.